CORONAVIRUS: General advice to clubs from the FBHVC

 At this moment in time, the FBHVC feels that it strikes very much the wrong tone with the public to parade historic vehicles through the streets and country lanes in groups when many people are still in lockdown within their homes or experiencing hardship or the loss of loved ones.
 The time will come, soon we hope, but it is not yet.

-The latest advice, issued 13th May 2020, urges common sense around taking any car out for leisure drives.
-It’s vitally important that FBHVC members drive with caution, as lockdown measures could very quickly return following a second spike if guidelines are not followed.
+The latest advice, issued 26th June 2020, urges us to 'Remain Alert and Safe' .
+It’s vitally important that club members drive with caution, as lockdown measures could very quickly return following a second spike if guidelines are not followed.

 Key points :